 To the artist, this exhibition is not a review, but a statement, a representation of his understanding of art.
-The exhibition will present 18 paintings from different periods of Li's artistic endeavor, covering the very best works selected from the "Monumental Landscapes series", the "Water Scenes series", the "Multiple Screens Installation series" and the latest "Gilded Screen Series", which is the highlight of the exhibition.
+The exhibition will present 18 paintings from different periods of Li's artistic endeavor, covering the very best works selected from the "Monumental Landscapes series", the "Water Scenes series", the "Multiple Screens Installation series" and the latest “Gilded Screen Series”, which will lead to a deep understanding of Li’s artistic developments during the past 15 years for audiences.

 Li Huayi is an artist with thorough knowledge of the past and the present, the East and the West.
 When he first set foot in the art world, Li was equipped with both Chinese and Western skills and techniques.
 At an early age he studied Chinese painting under the tutelage of Wang Jimei, son of Wang Yiting, who was one of the most renowned traditional Chinese painters in Shanghai.
 Later he began his study of Western art with Zhang Chongren, who had studied at the Belgian Royal Academy in Brussels and who was known for his watercolors and sculptures.
 Having survived the 10-year Cultural Revolution, Li furthered his studies in the United States in the 1980s and experienced the fascinations of Western art.
 He gradually developed his own artistic language by infusing Chinese contexts with a contemporary awareness.
 This distinctive style gained him critical acclaim in the 1990s.